-$^{12}$ The average house size was 2,430 square feet in 2010, according to Muresan (2016).
+13The average house size was 2,430 square feet in 2010, according to Muresan (2016).
 Home-based teleworkers have, on average, 500 square feet larger homes than other workers (Nilles, 2000).
 Hence, telecommuters' houses are about 20% larger.
 This gap may reflect differences in income, location within a city, and the need for designated workspace within a house.
 All of these factors are also present in our model.
+More recent work by Stanton and Tiwari (2021) estimates a smaller house size difference of about 5-7%.

-&lt;sup>13Note that the parameter $\chi$ in our model corresponds to the product of the variance of the Frèchet shocks and the elasticity of residential amenities with respect to density in Ahlfeldt, Redding, Sturm, and Wolf (2015).
+14Note that the parameter χ in our model corresponds to the product of the variance of the Frèchet shocks and the elasticity of residential amenities with respect to density in Ahlfeldt, Redding, Sturm, and Wolf (2015).

-&lt;sup>14These two parameters, as well as the four parameters that determine amenity and productivity spillovers, were estimated for the city of Berlin, and we leave the estimation for Los Angeles for future work.
+15These two parameters, as well as the four parameters that determine amenity and productivity spillovers, were estimated for the city of Berlin, and we leave the estimation for Los Angeles for future work.
 Nonetheless, similar structural models with parameters estimated for other cities are characterized by similar magnitudes of productivity agglomeration effects and spatial spillovers.
-At the same time, the estimates of amenity agglomeration effects and spatial spillovers studies.
-See Berkes and Gaetani (2019), Tsivanidis (2019), and Heblich, Redding, and Sturm (2020), among others.
+At the same time, the estimates of amenity agglomeration effects and spatial spillovers differ substantially across studies.
+See Berkes and Gaetani (2021), Tsivanidis (2019), and Heblich, Redding, and Sturm (2020), among others.